 I think that getting together at the end of the day, whether you and your spouse both work or just one of you does, you need to get together and regroup.
 Check back in with each other after a long day.
 And as we know sometimes those days are good and sometimes they aren’t so good.

 But you know one thing that is constant – if you had a good day or a bad day – a cocktail is always the right remedy.

-These Minty Manhattans start by making a mint infused simple syrup – it’s the only time consuming part, I promise.
+This Minty Manhattan starts by making a mint infused simple syrup – it’s the only time consuming part, I promise.
 But you can make it really quick and let it chill in the fridge until cocktail time.

 Then all that’s left to do is shake things up!

 Combine fresh mint, vermouth, a dash of bitters, (Mint Bitters works good here, you can grab it at your liquor store or on Amazon) but you can use regular bitters if you like) the mint simple syrup and of course bourbon.
 Shake it like crazy to bruise the mint ( you don’t want pieces floating in, just the mint flavor) and strain into a martini or high ball glass.